Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds

 Another surprise twist

-But Judge Sullivan entered the courtroom with a number of concerns that the judge said called into question the guilty plea "or, at the very least, [Flynn's] acceptance of responsibility."
+Judge Sullivan entered the courtroom with what he said were a number of concerns that he said called into question the guilty plea "or, at the very least, [Flynn's] acceptance of responsibility."

-The judge repeatedly asked Flynn and his lawyers whether they wanted to take a recess to confer about legal issues or the wisdom of delaying Flynn's punishment until his full cooperation with authorities could be assessed.
+The judge repeatedly asked Flynn and his lawyers whether they wanted to take a recess to confer about legal issues or the prospect of a delay until his full cooperation with authorities could be assessed.

 Sullivan also stressed Flynn's service in the military and at the White House, where his false statements were made.